-The subjectivity inherent to the determination of the probability and amount of the resources necessary to settle these liabilities may result in significant -disclosed contingent liabilities may have to be recognised as provisions.
+The subjectivity inherent to the determination of the probability and amount of the resources necessary to settle these liabilities may result in significant adjustments, due to variations in the assumptions used or because previously disclosed contingent liabilities may have to be recognised as provisions.

-5.2 > ACTUARIAL ASSUMPTIONS
+5.2.
+ACTUARIAL ASSUMPTIONS